 Anything that prevents good breast drainage could cause a blocked duct e.g. poor positioning, a shallow latch, a tight bra pressing on the glandular tissue, or even breastfeeding to a schedule instead of on demand.
 Previous breast surgery or any scarring, nipple piercing or a blocked nipple pore could also cause blocked ducts.

 Preventing a blocked milk duct

 In order to prevent blocked milk ducts try to make sure your baby’s position and latch are as good as possible.
-Remember to let your baby finish the first breast first before offering the second and use gentle breast massage and compression on any areas that feel engorged while you feed or express.
+Remember to let your baby finish the first breast first before offering the second and use gentle breast massage and compression on any areas that feel engorged while you feed or use a breast pump.

 How to clear a blocked milk duct

 Treatment for a blocked milk duct is very similar to ideas for treatment for mastitis—apart from the use of cabbage leaves which Dr Jack Newman says shouldn’t be used for a blocked milk duct:

 - Feed your baby often to try to clear the blockage.